bestia-dev/wsl_open_browser/README.md

 ## Open with xdg-open

 But I want to use xdg-open.
 For that I need to set the environment variable BROWSER.
-To make it persistant, copy this line to ~/.bashrc.
+To make it persistent, copy this line to ~/.bashrc.

 ```bash
 export BROWSER='/usr/bin/wsl_open_browser'